laffra/happymac/README.md

 ### Critical Tasks

 Some Mac tasks are part of the operating system and have a critical function.
 One such example is *WindowServer*.
 It is the process that draws your display and handles events.
 If you suspend that process, the only recovery would be to shut down your mac by pressing the power button for 5 seconds.
-Process like WindowServer will not be suspended by HappyMac:
+Processes like WindowServer will not be suspended by HappyMac:

   <img src="http://chrislaffra.com/happymac/windowserver.png" width=500px>

+### Terminating Tasks

+The context menu on processes listed in HappyMac have a menu item to **Google** for the meaning of the task.
+In addition to that, it also has a **Terminate** menu item.
+We strongly recommend you do not terminate processes.
+HappyMac will show a warning and ask you to confirm you really want to terminate the process, rather than suspend it.

 ### Implementation